-The crime of sexual assault/abuse impacts not just the survivor, but also his/her friends, family members, intimate partners and acquaintances.
+The experience of sexual assault/abuse impacts not just the survivor, but also their friends, family members, intimate partners and acquaintances.
 Loved ones are often referred to as "secondary victims/survivors" because the crime has a significant impact on them as well.
-There are many common reactions and emotions one may experience in response to sexual victimization suffered by a loved one, including sadness, anger, shock, self-blame, fear, a desire for retaliation, wanting to protect your loved one, and wanting to "do something" or "fix things."
-Whatever thoughts and feelings you're experiencing, it's important to recognize them and how they may be influencing the way you react to and treat your loved one.
+Secondary survivors commonly feel sadness, anger, shock, self-blame, fear, a desire for retaliation, wanting to protect your loved one, and wanting to "do something" or "fix things."

+Whatever thoughts and feelings you're experiencing as a secondary survivor, it's important to recognize them and how they may be influencing the way you react to and treat your loved one.
 While it's important for you to support your loved one who's been victimized, it's also important for you to recognize your needs and to seek support if needed.
 Rape crisis centers are available to help you as well.
+THE IMPACT OF SEXUAL VIOLENCE ON YOUR LOVED ONE